raneemj7-crypto/MemryX-smart-cane/README.md

 # MemryX-smart-cane
+Cano is a Smart AI Cane powered by MemryX Edge AI, designed to help visually impaired users navigate safely and independently.
-Smart AI Cane uses a camera, sensors, and MemryX Edge AI to help visually impaired users navigate safely.
-It detects obstacles, stairs, doors, and vehicles, measures their distance, and provides voice or vibration alerts.
-The camera also recognizes traffic lights, informing the user when it’s red or green for safe crossing.
+Currently, Cano uses a built-in camera and AI models to detect obstacles, stairs, doors, and vehicles, and to recognize traffic lights, identifying whether they are red or green for safe crossing.
+In future development, Cano will integrate sensors for enhanced spatial awareness and provide vibration or audio feedback to guide users in real time.